joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step4-languages.md

 A useful tip is to go to System / Global Configuration / System tab, and then set Debug Language to Yes, and then Save.

 This causes language strings to be highlighted between 2 asterisks.
 By toggling the Language Display option which appears you can get Joomla to output either the language constant or the associated text.

+If you're writing a multilingual module which has a lot of language constants then you should consider how best to order them in the language files, otherwise it can be hard to spot missing constants in foreign language files.
+For example, in Joomla extensions they're ordered alphabetically.